159 Fat Lip Falls and Richland Creek

 Continuing west the old road gets muddier as I go, before long I come to a small campsite with fire ring between road and river and a flat clean tent area across the road.
 Then more mud and even some areas of flowing water down the roadway, also a few muddy detours that I avoid since they don’t look any better than the real road.
 This is the routine for almost a quarter mile until I arrive at my truck parked next to the Richland Creek Trailhead.

-Richland Creek Wilderness: Statistics Chart 159 The wilderness can be accessed from all directions, there's too many to give all the possible routes, which you choose largely depends on where you're coming from.
-Today I came in from the north, first I drove Hwy.
-74 out of Mount Judea to Bass which is where the pavement ends.
+OHT Richland Creek: Statistics Chart 159 The wilderness can be accessed from all directions, which you choose largely depends on where you're coming from.
+Today I came in from the north, first I drove SR 74 out of Mount Judea to Bass which is where the pavement ends.
+At the south end of Bass where a new bridge is going in, cross Cave Creek on NC 5070 (some maps call this road Cave Creek Rd. on others it's Bass Rd.).

-Then you'll cross the county line where the road changes names to Searcy County 1, perhaps better known as Forest Road 1205 or Falling Water Road.
-Continue south to the Richland Creek Trailhead parking area on your left, before coming to the Richland Creek concrete bridge.
+Stay on NC 5070 up the mountain to the 3-way northwest corner of Richland Creek Wilderness.
+Here veer to the left on NC 5080, passing Iceledo Gap then Dickey Junction.
+Then you'll cross the county line where the road changes names to SC 1, better known as FR 1205 or Falling Water Road.
+Continue south to OHT Richland Creek Trailhead parking area on your left, before coming to the Richland Creek concrete bridge.

-base map before fair use alterations is property of USFS-
+base map before fair use alterations is property of USFS-licensed under Creative Commons Attribution-Noncommercial-Share Alike 3.0 U.S. License

 Comments